troubleshootme/CollegeFB_Model/README.md

 Talk to friend about automating periodic update scripts regularly through the terminal

+conduct ex-post vs ex-ante analysis to test weather forecasts and other forecasts

 ARIMA model to find optimal number of seasons to include in model ?

 Use PCA with Lasso, reduce variables with stepwise selection, use decision tree importance vs randon number generator to find important variables